hoanvu/assignment/README.md

-# assignment
+# Simple program to classify height
-My solution to some assignments
+See height_classification.py